IWhitebird/go-leader-board/README.md

 ### Database Considerations

-Sharding the database by game_id would be a smart move as we scale up.
+Sharding the database by game_id using cockroachdb would increase our startup latences and eventual writes.

 ### Time Window Data Management

 There's an interesting challenge with our time-based windows.
 We store separate skip lists for different time ranges, but over time these will accumulate stale data that falls outside the window (except for the "all" case).
-We'll need some cleanup mechanism to handle this.

 Our current structure looks like:
 ```